A founder member of BAUS

 She married Alfred Lochead (1887 - 1972) in 1943, a well-known Glasgow architect and (rather unusually for the time) continued to work as a surgeon following her marriage, until her retirement from clinical work in 1962.
 Inspired by her husband, she developed a deep interest in architecture, which married well with her love of the Scottish countryside, nature and gardening.

-My thanks to Kassie Ball for her help with this research.
+The Museum Curator is grateful to Kassie Ball for her help in researching this article

-The painting of Helen Wingate is by our artist in residence, Mary Garthwaite.
-See more of her beautiful work in the Art Gallery
+The painting of Helen Wingate is by our artist in residence, Mary Garthwaite - click here to see more of her beautiful work in the Virtual Art Gallery

 ← Back to Famous Clinicians Room